 Usually, there’s a trade-off between price and quality.
 The Schwabe Thisilyn Maximum Strength Milk Thistle supplement is one of the most expensive per serving of any of the products on this list, but it also has the second-highest concentration of silymarin, only behind HRI Milk Thistle tablets.

-Taking milk thistle is a great way to support your liver from damage caused by overeating, drinking too much, or taking steroids.
+Taking a milk thistle supplement is a great way to support your liver from damage caused by overeating, drinking too much, or taking steroids.
+Remember though that they don’t mean you can permanently avoid eating a balanced diet and leading a healthy lifestyle.